-- 6. Set a value for Optimize Horizon.
+- Set a value for Optimize Horizon.
 Set to Yes to split the test portion of the largest split into smaller chunks equal to the forecast range (or only 10 chunks, if the amount of chunks created by separating the split into forecast range sized chunks is more than 10). - These chunks are used in the model selection stage to perform individual predictions on each chunk.
 This results in a better test of which model performs best on the given forecast range, but also results in longer run times. - Set a value for Prediction Intervals.
 If set to a percentage, prediction intervals run for models and give a confidence band for predictions and back tests of the selected percentage. - 8.
 Set a value for Compute Intervals for.
 This setting only displays if the prediction interval value is set to something other than None.
 It specifies which models' prediction intervals are calculated in the prediction.
 Back tests compute prediction intervals for all models (if prediction interval value is set to something other than None).

-- When you have made your settings, click Update at the bottom of the Project Settings pane. - 10.
+- 9. Set a value for Model Ranking.
+This setting is only for projects that have a grouping strategy configured.
+Select from the following options: - Targets: Calculates the model ranking for each individual target in a project. - Groups: Calculates the model ranking for each group of targets in a project. - 10.
+When you have made your settings, click Update at the bottom of the Project Settings pane. - 11.
 A message box informs you that project level settings have been updated.
 Click OK to close the message box.